2024 Open Enrollment

-All WCRC medical plans provide coverage for the same types of medical services; however, the employee contribution for each plan varies based on how the plan pays for those services.
-Employees have flexibility deciding which option is right for them and their family.
+Your medical benefits provide comprehensive coverage for planned and emergency care.
+Each plan’s provisions vary, so you have flexibility when deciding which option is right for you and your family.
+All of the medical plans provide coverage for the same types of medical services; however, the employee contribution rate for each plan varies based on how the plan pays for those services.

 |Plan Feature||PPO 4||PPO 7|